Meijer opened three new stores May 6, expanding its presence in Michigan, Indiana and Ohio with a mix of supercenter and grocery formats.

 The store offers customers the essential categories needed for a quick trip or weekly restock, including produce, dry grocery, fresh meat cut daily, bakery with in-store cake decorators, full-service deli, pharmacy, health and beauty, baby, pets, consumables, cards, party and floral.

-Rochester Hills Grocery Store Director Cynthia Griggs and her team welcomed customers when doors opened, later followed by a ribbon-cutting event.
 The team presented $15,000 donations to Leader Dogs for the Blind and Rainbow Connection, an organization granting wishes and providing support to kids with life-threatening illnesses.

-Brownsburg marks Meijer’s 44th Indiana location
+Brownsburg is Meijer’s 44th Indiana location

 The new 159,000-square-foot supercenter at 9202 E. 56th St. in Brownsburg is the retailer’s 44th store in Indiana.

-Meijer offers a farm-fresh produce section as well as an extensive deli and meat department and a full array of specialty, national brand and Meijer-branded grocery items.
-The new supercenter also features a full-service pharmacy as well as general merchandise, including baby and pet departments, apparel, beauty care, a floral department and an outdoor garden center.
+The new supercenter also features a full-service pharmacy, as well as general merchandise, including baby and pet departments, apparel, beauty care, a floral department and an outdoor garden center.

 Bainbridge Township marks a notable site